Maps, Maps and more Maps

 Description

 After parking the car, follow the signs to the Main Trail and the South Overlook.
 After enjoying the views at the overlook return to the Main Trail and head south along this section of the Cumberland Trail.
-Although it is not required for the marathon, you can take the staircase down off the summit if you want to admire the rock formations, then back up the stairs and turn left onto the loop trail to the northern overlook.
+You can take the staircase down off the summit if you want to admire the rock formations, then back up the stairs and turn left onto the loop trail to the northern overlook (which is overgrown and not very impressive).
 Continue along the loop trail, crossing over the access road.
 Note where the main, Cumberland Trail branches off the left but remain on the loop trail and return to the parking lot.
 The trails in the park pass close to steep drop-offs in many places so children should be supervised.

 Driving Directions